nathimel/nathimel.github.io/_pages/about.md

 I'm interested in the principles that underlie our ability to efficiently represent the world and in the mechanisms that allow us to arrive at these representations.
 My projects have focused on:
 - how pressure for communicative efficiency can explain variation in [semantic typology](https://nathimel.github.io/publication/3_modals-effcomm-salt),
-- how such efficiency might [emerge](https://nathimel.github.io/publication/1_ibsg) from evolutionary game dynamics,
+- how such efficiency might [emerge](https://nathimel.github.io/publication/1_ibsg) from evolutionary dynamics,
 - and how optimal lossy compression might shape how people learn [concepts](https://nathimel.github.io/publication/0_ocm).

 Before coming to NYU, I spent time at UC Irvine in the departments of [Language Science](https://www.langsci.uci.edu/) and [Logic and Philosophy of Science](https://www.lps.uci.edu/).
 Before that I earned an M.S. in computational linguistics at the University of Washington, working with [Shane Steinert-Threlkeld](https://www.shane.st/) at the [CLMBR](https://clmbr.shane.st/) lab.
 Before that I earned a B.A. in philosophy at UC San Diego.